Let It Rain (Amanda Marshall song): Chart performance

 "Let It Rain" was released in 1995 in Canada by Columbia Records.
-It first appeared on the RPM Top Singles chart at number 99 on the issue dated September 25, 1995, then took eight weeks to reach its peak of number seven on the November 20 issue.
+It first appeared on the RPM 100 Hit Tracks chart at number 99 on the issue dated September 25, 1995, then took eight weeks to reach its peak of number seven on the November 20 issue.
 It spent 10 more weeks in the top 20, then descended the chart until making its last appearance in the top 100 on the week of March 26, 1996.
 It spent 27 weeks on the chart altogether.
-On the RPM Adult Contemporary chart, the single debuted at number 50 on September 25, 1995, took 11 weeks to peak at number five, then spent an addition weeks six on the chart.
-It finished 1995 within the top 60 of the Top Singles and Adult Contemporary year-end charts.
+On the RPM Adult Contemporary Tracks chart, the single debuted at number 50 on September 25, 1995, took 11 weeks to peak at number five, then spent an addition weeks six on the chart.
+It finished 1995 within the top 60 of the 100 Hit Tracks and Adult Contemporary Tracks year-end charts.

 Following its success in Canada, "Let It Rain" was released worldwide in 1996 via Epic Records.
 It first charted in Norway—the country in which it achieved its highest peak—on the 11th chart week of 1996, then climbed to number three on the 19th chart period.
 Its success was attributed to the parent album, Amanda Marshall, reaching number one on the Norwegian Albums Chart and earning a platinum certification from IFPI Norway.
 "Let It Rain" spent 16 weeks in the Norwegian top 20 and earned a gold certification from IFPI.
 In neighbouring Sweden, the song spent a single week on the Swedish Singles Chart, debuting at number 59 on May 24.

 In June, "Let It Rain" charted in New Zealand, reaching a peak of number 23 on June 30 and logging eight weeks in the top 50.
 It then gained popularity in Australia, debuting at number 49 on July 7 and taking four weeks to peak at number 30, eventually totaling 10 weeks in the top 50.
 In Germany, the single originally charted between July 15 and September 16, peaking at number 73, then reappeared at number 90 on November 18, 2010.
 In the United Kingdom, "Let It Rain" appeared on the UK Singles Chart for one week, at number 80, on October 5, 1996.
 It is Marshall's most successful single outside Canada, where "Birmingham" is her most successful single.